BrewingWeasel/Kalba/README.md

 - https://github.com/Vuizur/Wiktionary-Dictionaries has a ton of dictionaries based on old wiktionary data.
 Be sure to download the stardict version though.

 ### Normal usage:
-Copy text and click update
-After a second or two, the sentence you selected should appear.
-Now click on any word to get the definition for it.
-(May take a moment) If you want to click on a word to see the lemma without getting the definition, you can shift click it.
-To export, click the "export sentence" button.
+Copy or write a sentence into the reader tab, then press parse.
+Click on any word to get its definition.
+Click on the export button to export to Anki

 ## Installation
 ```sh